ericguizzo/multi_time_scale/README.md

-This repo contains the code of Multi-Time-Scale convolution layer, as used in the paper "Multi-Time-Scale Convolution for Emotion Recognition from Speech Audio Signals", submitted for ICASSP 2020.
+This repo contains the pytorch implementation of Multi-Time-Scale convolution layer, as used in the paper "Multi-Time-Scale Convolution for Emotion Recognition from Speech Audio Signals", submitted for ICASSP 2020.

 ## USAGE
-The layer can be used instead of a standatd pytorch nn.Conv2d layer inside a nn.Module class, providing the same parameters as a standard convolution.
+The layer can be used instead of a standard torch.nn.Conv2d layer inside a nn.Module class, providing the same parameters of a standard convolution.
 In addition, the following parameters can be specified:
 * scale_factors: List of tuples with the desired scale factors for the 2 axes.
 Every tuple in the list creates a new parallel convolution branch inside the layer, which kernels are resampled with the corresponding factors.
 There is no limit on the amount of tuples that can be specified here.
 * output_type: String.
 Possible values: 'pooled_map' (default) merge the parallel feature maps through 3d max pooling, 'concat_fmaps' concatenate parallel feature maps along the time dimension without pooling, 'interleave_chdim' interleave original and stretched kernels on a new axis. 'pooled_map' is the best in our experiments and avoids to augment the number of parameters.
 * stretch_penality_lambda: float (0-1): penalty factor that penalizes the streched parallel branches, forcing the model to "prefer" the original feature map.
 0 is the best in our experiments.